bezrun9-dev/Project-Oversteer/README.md

-I made my project because it lets me learn a useful skill I will need if I decide on organising my own YSWS. stuff I used to make project: vs code, github. how to try out project: go to the demo link at:
+I made my project because it lets me learn a useful skill I will need if I decide on organising my own YSWS. stuff I used to make project: vs code, github. how to try out project: go to the demo link at: https://bezrun9-dev.github.io/Project-Oversteer/ where the website should be live you can then check the github respo for the code files.